 CONS:

-• Microshift grip shifter is more difficult to twist than previous SRAM shifter
+- Microshift grip shifter is difficult for some kids to use

 woom 4 Bike Review – Results of our Test Rides